-- 12.5% of the pension you would have received, calculated based on the pension earned up to the date of death, plus the prospective pension from that date to NPA.
-The pension is calculated using your Final Pensionable Earnings (see Definitions) as at your date of death - This would be paid to each of up to four dependent children.
+12.5% of the pension you would have received, calculated based on the pension earned up to the date of death, plus the prospective pension from that date to NPA.
+The pension is calculated using your Final Pensionable Earnings (see Definitions) as at your date of death.

+This would be paid to each of up to four dependent children.
+Where there are more than four Children, the pensions shall be paid to the four youngest of them.
 If no survivor's pension is payable the children's pensions are doubled.

-What if I die after leaving the scheme
+What if I die after leaving the Scheme?